Residential and Commercial Leases

 Sometimes a lease agreement is breached by either the tenant or the landlord.
 When a tenant breaches a lease, most often by the nonpayment of rent, the landlord can sue for actual eviction, which is a court order to vacate the premises.

 If the landlord neglects the property or breaches the lease in some other way that makes the property unusable by the tenant for the purpose of the lease or that violates the terms of the lease, then the tenant may abandon the property as a constructive eviction with no further liability.
-However, to prove the case for constructive eviction, the tenant has to leave the premises while the property is unsuitable for the purpose of the lease and may have to prove that the property became unsuitable because of the neglect of the landlord.
+However, to prove the case for constructive eviction, the tenant must leave the premises while the property is unsuitable for the purpose of the lease and may have to prove that the property became unsuitable because of the neglect of the landlord.

 Some states require a warranty of habitability in residential leases, where the landlord must provide the tenant with housing that is fit for living; otherwise, the tenant can stop paying rent or abandon the lease.